How to Get Rid of Voles and Repair Your Lawn

 When mature, voles measure 5 to 7 inches with stocky bodies, short legs, and short tails.
 While young voles are uniformly gray, adults are chestnut brown mixed with black, but their underparts are dark gray.

-They have small eyes and their ears are furred and don’t project much.
+They have small eyes, and their ears are furred and don’t project much.
 (The scientific name of the North American genus of mole, Microtus, refers to their small ears.)

 Where do Voles Live?

 Different species of voles are spread far and wide.
 Colorado alone hosts eight species of voles, which are often called meadow mice or field mice, the Colorado State University Extension notes.
+Regardless of their names, voles do lunch on home lawns, causing vast areas of damage.

 Prairie voles, meadow voles, montane voles, and sagebrush voles are among those that make their homes there, and other species are spread across the country from Alabama to Oregon.

-In Oregon’s Willamette Valley, there’s even an endemic vole species, the gray-tailed vole that evolved there, says Sanchez.
+In Oregon’s Willamette Valley, there’s even an endemic vole species, the gray-tailed vole, that evolved there, says Sanchez.
 It’s a strong habitat for voles, which gives area homeowners plenty of headaches.

 What do Voles Eat?